Gigaspaces/xap-docs/site/content/xap110adm/clustered-vs-non-clustered-proxies.markdown

 <context:component-scan base-package="com.test"/>
 ```

-Our Event Container (notify container) using the [@PostPrimary]({{%currentjavaurl%}}/the-space-notifications.html#Primary Backup Notifications) to decorate the method that constructs the clustered proxy from the non-clustered proxy and also the [@ClusterInfoContext]({{%currentjavaurl%}}/obtaining-cluster-information.html) that provides information about the cluster topology and the local partition ID.
+Our Event Container (notify container) uses the [@PostPrimary]({{%currentjavaurl%}}/the-space-notifications.html#Primary Backup Notifications) to decorate the method that constructs the clustered proxy from the non-clustered proxy and also the [@ClusterInfoContext]({{%currentjavaurl%}}/obtaining-cluster-information.html) that provides information about the cluster topology and the local partition ID.

-Here is how the event container looks like:
+Here is how the event container looks:

 ```java
 package com.test;